 • Regular Updation: The performance of the employees must be reviewed regularly.
 Employees must be motivated and rewarded periodically for achieving the goals.

 Setting performance goals is an essential component of effective performance management in the workplace.
 In order for a company to be successful, it's important for employees to work towards the same goals.
 Setting performance goals helps achieve this by giving employees specific targets to aim for.
 To make sure these goals are effective, they should be clear, achievable, relevant, and have a deadline for completion.
 It's also important to tailor goals to each employee's job and personal growth objectives.
-Additionally, Regular feedback and support are necessary to help employees reach their goals, and recognizing and rewarding progress can increase motivation.
 By setting and achieving performance goals, employees will feel more valued and engaged, which can lead to increased job satisfaction and productivity, benefiting the company as a whole.

 Setting goals that align with company objectives is a critical component of ensuring the success of any organization.
 When employees understand the company's vision and goals and are aligned with them, they are more motivated and engaged in their work, leading to increased productivity and improved outcomes.
 To ensure that employee goals are aligned with company objectives, there are several key steps that organizations can take.